nicvagn/NicLink/README.md

     ID:  {vendor id} 2d80 : {product id} 8002

-    mount poin: /dev/hidraw2
+    mount point: /dev/hidraw2

-This gives wheel group access to all of your hidraw devices, but wheel usualy has sudo access so they have that anyway with sudo
+This gives wheel group access to all of your hidraw devices, but wheel usually has sudo access so they have that anyway with sudo

 ## playing with stockfish